myrebekacn/wenming-de-mima/README.md

 ---

 **This work is licensed under CC BY-NC-ND 4.0.
-All derivative rights, commercial rights, and literary adaptation rights are exclusively reserved by the author.
+All derivative rights, commercial rights, and literary adaptation rights, including the survival equation S = ηR / Δ·I·P and its theoretical framework, are exclusively reserved by the author.
 The GitHub Commit record serves as the original global proof of authorship.
 Unauthorized use will be pursued under applicable law.**